atesgoral/bd1k/README.md

 # bd1k

-Tested to be running on Chrome and Firefox.
+Tested on Chrome and Firefox.

 Level 11 is unbeatable because the player starts trapped among boulders.

+A lot of bytes were hurt in the making of this game.

 ## Run